Skip to content

 What Kind of Tofu Should I Buy for Tofu Scramble?

-Using firm tofu is best for this recipe, as it holds up well and provides just the right texture.
+Using firm tofu or extra firm tofu is best for this recipe, as it holds up well and provides just the right texture.
+I don’t recommend that you use silken tofu as it has a much softer texture and won’t have that curd-like texture that the firmer crumbled tofu will have.

 Does the Tofu Need to Be Pressed for Curried Tofu Scramble?